crcx/retroforth/doc/RETRO-Book.md

 Input is divided into a series of whitespace delimited tokens.
 Each of these is then processed individually.
-There are no parsing words in RETRO.
+There are no parsing words in Retro.

-Tokens may have a single character *sigil*, which RETRO will use to decide how to process the token.
+Tokens may have a single character *sigil*, which Retro will use to decide how to process the token.

 ## Sigils

 Sigils are single characters added to the start of a token to guide the compiler.
-The use of these is a major way in which RETRO differs from traditional Forth.
+The use of these is a major way in which Retro differs from traditional Forth.

-When a token is passed to `interpret`, RETRO first takes the initial character and looks to see if there is a word that matches this.
+When a token is passed to `interpret`, Retro first takes the initial character and looks to see if there is a word that matches this.
 If so, it will pass the rest of the token to that word to handle.